RikaIljina/PortfolioProject2/README.md

 - or the arrays containing questions and answers for one or more quiz category are missing or empty,

 then the page `error.html` is loaded, notifying the user of the issue and suggesting to contact the dev or to try and reload the index page.

+The following errors could arise without fully breaking the game:

 In case there are fewer or more answers in the answer array of the active question object or if the key `question` is missing,